kibblewhite/BlazorEditorJs/EditorJS/README.md

     }
 }
 ```
-More details on the output configurations for editojs `list` can be found here:
+More details on the output configurations for editorjs `list` can be found here:
 - https://github.com/editor-js/list

 ---